Oneflow-Inc/models/cycleGAN/README.md

 ### Results

-About 100 epochs are trained on these three models.
+We have trained the following three models for about 100 epochs each.

 #### apple2orange